Have you noticed children while they are playing? They are often so engrossed in what they are doing and they seem to be in another world.

 But it doesn’t mean you have to be mindful in everything you do.
 We do many things on autopilot because those are habits established over the years.
 It’s for our benefit and ease.

-You practice mindfulness because sometimes you need to remind yourselves the beauty of little things and appreciate what we are able to do.
+You practice mindfulness because sometimes you need to remind yourselves of the beauty of little things and appreciate what we are able to do.

 2. Mindful breathing or mindfulness meditation